Today’s Topic: Helping Your Child Deal with a Bully

 Repeat the Information

 She’s going to describe to you what’s going on.
-Now you might look at it and go, “Oh my gosh, you’re being such a brat.
+You might look at it and go, “Oh my gosh, you’re being such a brat.
 This is not a big deal,” but that’s not what you’re supposed to say.
 You might be going, “That horrible kid.
 I want to kick her butt.”
 That’s also not useful.
-Instead, the best thing you can do in that situation is reflect their words back to them.
+Instead, the best thing you can do in that situation is to reflect their words back to them.
 If she says, “Mom, they wouldn’t let me sit with them at lunch.
 It was awful and I don’t ever want to go back to school,” you’d say something like, “Oh my gosh, they wouldn’t let you sit with them at lunch.
 That must feel so horrible.
 I don’t blame you for never wanting to go back to school.”

 Repeat her words back and she will feel heard.
 In a situation where she’s being excluded or being treated unkindly, all she wants to hear is that you hear her.
 Your job is to validate her feelings.